lei10003/nyc-spatial-equity/README.md

 This project was delivered as part of completion of the MPS Data Visualization and Analytics at the **Maryland Institute College of the Arts** beter known as MICA.

-Although I've met the requirements for completion (The project received a grade A) I am continuing to work on this project.
+Although I've met the requirements for completion -the project received a grade A- I am continuing to work on this project.
 The intended next steps is a public visual installation.

 ## The Technical Stuff